 Minor Injury Units and Walk-in Centres

 Minor Injury Units can treat ailments such as burns, sprains, cuts and foreign bodies in the eye, nose and ear.
 There are Minor Injury Units at Kent & Canterbury Hospital, Buckland Hospital in Dover, Victoria Hospital in Deal, Estuary View in Whitstable, Faversham Health Centre, Sittingbourne Hospital and Royal Victoria Hospital in Folkestone.
-You can also call NHS 111 for advice or check symptoms online.
+You can also call NHS 111 for advice (dail 111 from your phone).

 GP or NHS 111 for help with non-emergencies